Ronald McDonald House Facebook Fundraiser

 Deadly Infection Lurks in Nail Salons

-Many women treat themselves with a pedicure as a reward for a hard week of work, but according to AOL news, Nancy Swanson got a lot more than she bargained for at her local nail salon.
+Many women treat themselves with a pedicure as a reward for a hard week of work, but according to AOL News, Nancy Swanson got a lot more than she bargained for at her local nail salon.
 Nancy began to experience flu-like symptoms and then noticed that her skin had started to take on a yellow appearance.
 She became so ill that she felt close to death and sought a doctor’s opinion.
 Her medical providers found that she had contracted Hepatitis B, an incurable liver disease.

 Since thousands of Vietnamese are employed in U.S. nail salons, Dr. Robert Gish of UC San Diego has written a health policy for the Vietnamese government outlining the risks associated with Hepatitis B. People can be carriers of Hepatitis B without presenting any symptoms and are capable of infecting others.